 China National Climate Change Assessment has just initiated its fourth assessment, and Prof. JIA Gensuo is appointed as coordinating lead author for the chapter on climate effects of changing land cover.
 The third national assessment is expected to release in mid 2020.

 The Intergovernment Panel on Climate Change (IPCC) initiatives its special report on climate change and land (SRCCL), which is expected to release in late 2019.
 Professor JIA Gensuo is selected as coordinating lead author for Chapter 2 - land and climate interactions.

-The United Nations Environment Programme (UNEP) has recently started its flagship Global Environment Outlook (GEO-6) assessment, and Professor JIA Gensuo is appointed as coordinating lead author (CLA) of GEO-6 to lead the Asia-Pacific outlook.
-The upcoming GEO-6 is expected to be launched in 2016-2017.
+The United Nations Environment Programme (UNEP) has recently started its flagship Global Environment Outlook (GEO-6) global assessment, and Professor JIA Gensuo is selected as coordinating lead author (CLA) of GEO-6 Land chapter The upcoming GEO-6 global assessment is expected to be publsihed in early 2019.